Thursday, May 13, 2021

 which I hear in

-bits and as they
+bits, as they drift

 from my phone,